← Frameworks

 The WIIFM Lock

-Set one goal that names the audience's stake.
-The first minute carries this or you have lost the room.
-Every subsequent choice gets tested against the lock: what stays in, what goes.
+Set one or two North Star goals tied directly to the audience's stake.
+Highlight them from minute one and thread them through every section.
+Public communication is a transaction: their attention for your value.
+Clarity on what they get is non-negotiable.
+The first minute carries the lock or you have lost the room.
+Every subsequent choice gets tested against it: what stays in, what goes.

-The speaker builds the deck.
-Anything else, the audience will know and you lose them before you even start.
-Slide titles are claims, not decoration.
+The speaker builds the content and the deck.
+Anything else, the audience will know within the first minute and you have lost them.
+On the deck: slide titles are claims, not decoration.
 Generic titles ("Overview," "Background") burn real estate.
 Specific titles let the audience navigate when they drift.
 The cost of a generic headline is measured in audience drop-off.
+On the content: outsourcing the thinking shows up in the delivery.
+You can read someone else's deck.
+You cannot pretend it is your argument.

 The Script Trap